 As I mentioned earlier, I make enough for a couple of days.
 Since I don’t typically keep them longer than that, I simply put them in the refrigerator and heat them up in the microwave the next day.
 However, they can be frozen, but the texture changes a bit.
 They’re still good, though.

-If you enjoyed this recipe and would like to see more, please sign up for my newsletter by leaving your email in the box on the top right of this page.
+If you enjoyed this recipe and would like to see more, please sign up for my newsletter.

 Other Blogs I Visit